sapereir/CortxHomeProblem/README.md

 # Preliminary Model 2
 Trained on nq-train-simplified.jsonl.gz and nq-val-simplified.jsonl.gz.
 This will require changing the input to convert_func to be val=False for training only as document_html doesn't exist.
-This was trained for about 7 hours but the results were poor because document html exists in validation and lot of information was lost in training.
+This was trained for about 7 hours but the results were poor because document html exists in validation but not in training and thus lots of information was lost in training.

 # Model 3; Final Model
 Just run all the cells in the jupyter notebook run.ipynb.
 This will run 6 training files and 1 validation file.
 The training took about 9 hours